cowtony/Education/Python I/Syllabus.md

-Programming in Python 3
+# Programming in Python 3
-Objective:
+## Objective
 This course is intended to teach the basics of programming in Python.
 Python’s high-level data structures and clear syntax make it an ideal first language, while the large number of existing libraries make it suitable to tackle almost any programming tasks.

-Classes:
+## Classes
 1. Intro to course & Python: types, variables, i/o
 2. Flow of control: branching, if/else, Boolean, modules
 3. Loops and Strings as Sequences